beitanam/JSON-Plus-Extended/README.md

 # JSON-Plus-Extended
- Custom JSON++ for construct 2 modifications that are for myself
+This is a JSON++ for Construct 2 modification.

+I started this as there were features missing that i required.

+Includes certain patches as well i suppose.